How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Type of Error Description

-Vertical Displacement Electrodes are placed too high, often toward the head.
+Vertical displacement Electrodes placed too high, often toward the head.

-Horizontal Displacement Electrodes are moved sideways from their correct spots.
+Horizontal displacement Electrodes moved sideways from their correct spots.

-Interchange of Electrodes Electrodes are swapped from their assigned positions.
+Interchange of electrodes Electrodes swapped from their assigned positions.

 Ignoring Calibration

-You must check the calibration of your EKG machine before every reading.
-If the calibration is off, the EKG may show false results.
-This can lead to missed or incorrect diagnoses.
-Proper calibration ensures that the measurements you see match the true heart activity.
-Regular calibration also prevents errors from equipment drift or malfunction, which keeps your patients safe.
+Check your EKG machine's calibration before every reading.
+If calibration is off, the EKG may show false results and lead to missed or incorrect diagnoses.
+Proper calibration keeps measurements matched to true heart activity and guards against equipment drift.

-Alert: Before you start, confirm that your EKG machine is calibrated.
-Using reliable accessories, like the 12-Lead ECG Trunk Cable (SKU: VE006-BAI), helps maintain signal quality and supports accurate readings.
+Alert: Before you start, confirm the machine is calibrated.
+Reliable accessories help maintain signal quality and support accurate readings.

 Rhythm Confusion